PubInv/general-purpose-alarm-device/README.md

 # How is the alarm signal received?

-The wired RJ12(6P6C)  data connection from a host is an SPI controller and the GPAD is an SPI Peripheral.
+The SPI Peripherial is a wired RJ12(6P6C) data connection from a host is an SPI controller and the GPAD is an SPI Peripheral.
+A data cable is wired pin 1 to pin 1 on the RJ12(6P6C) connectors.
+CAUTION: Telephone cables wire pin 1 to pin 6 and are not compatible.

-A wireless interface may be added through a UNO shield.
-(Compatibility with existing wireless shields has not been checked.
-A custom shield with a wireless interface to some of the unused controller pins should be possible but may not be trivial.)

 # Summer 2023 Project Status